Oak-Tree-Flakes/EventPlanner/test.md

 Step 5.

-    Action: set the file to save to some part of the computer then click "save"
+    Action: set the file to save to some part of the computer call it "test" then click "Save"
-    Expected Result: The related file is created in the location allocated
+    Expected Result: A file named "test" is created in the location allocated

 Step 6.

+    Action: import the "test.ics" file to calendar program Expected Result: All information set within the test file is displayed within the calendar program

+Step 7.

     Action: close then reopen program
     Expected Result: page has no event data listed

-Step 7.
+Step 8.

     Action: click "Load File" and select the .ics file we just created Expected Result: the test event's information is displayed

-Step 8.

-    Action: select "New Event"
-    Expected Result: new window pop up with following options - Event Name, Start Date and Time, End Date and Time, Event Information, Event Description, and a Create button

 Step 9.

+    Action: select "Edit" then click "New Event" Expected Result: new window pop up with following options - Event Name, Start Date and Time, End Date and Time, Recurrence, Event Type, Event Priority, Event Status, Location, Description and a Create button

+Step 10.

     Action: input nothing, then click "Create"
     Expected result: window pop up, informing of failed event creation due to input missing key details

-Step 10.
+Step 11.

     Action: input the following
             Event Name: Test 2